opencrvs/documentation/v2.0.0/setup/3.-installation/quick-start.md

 # Quickstart

-Quickstart scenario allows to run OpenCRVS locally on kubernetes cluster like docker-desktop or minikube.
+Quickstart scenario allows to run OpenCRVS with Farajaland demo data locally on kubernetes cluster like docker-desktop or minikube.

 > NOTE: Before running commands make sure `helm` and `kubectl` are installed and kubernetes context is set to local cluster.